Lumexralph/portfolio_site/content/blog/binary-search-tree.md

 #### Traversal

 It is about visiting all the nodes in a rooted binary tree, this is a very important part of many algorithms.
-This is also a foundation to traversing the nodes and edges in a graph.
+This is also a foundation for traversing the nodes and edges in a graph.

-It comes with the understanding that the elements in the binary search tree are already sorted since the smallest keys are on the left of the root and largest keys are on the right of the root tree.
+It comes with the understanding that the elements in the binary search tree are already sorted since the smallest keys are on the left of the root and the largest keys are on the right of the root tree.

-This is achieved by using a recursive approach visiting the nodes of the tree, processing the left trees, processing the item on that tree and also visiting the right subtrees recursively.
+This is achieved by using a recursive approach visiting the nodes of the tree, processing the left trees, processing the item on that tree, and also visiting the right subtrees recursively.
 The order in which this operation is done leads to 1.
 In-order traversal 2.
 Pre-order traversal 3.
 Post-order traversal

 ##### In-order traversal: